Uberi/University-Notes/STAT231/STAT231.md

 Knowing the type of a variate helps us choose a good probability model for the data.

-An **attribute** of a population/process is a function of a variate that is defined for every unit in the population.
+An **attribute** of a population/process is a function of a variate that is defined for every unit in the population (not every unit in a study or survey).
 For example, if we have all students in a class (the population), and each individual student (the unit in the population) has a grade (variate on every unit), then an attribute might be the class average or proportion of students who passed the class (a function of the grade variate).
+Common attributes are mean/median/mode/variance/proportion.

 Empirical studies are either **observational** or **experimental**.
 Observational empirical studies are those in which information is collected about the population/process without attempting to change any variates of units in the population.
 When we do change variates, it is an experimental empirical study.
 Generally, in an experimental empirical study, researchers will do something to one subset of the population, and leave the rest as a control group.
 Note that even in an observational empirical study, researchers can change variates outside of the context of the study - for example, researchers might ask the entire population to complete a survey, which changes variates like "how fed up is this participant with surveys?", yet this is still an observational study, since the survey is external to the study itself.